alanng10/class-lang/Docue/Article/Sand/a.md

 The plat layers below System in info tech stack arch.

 Sand is used to make system programming modules.

+Sand maide need to not expose StructType in param to be able to abstract effect.
+To reuse the maide, the maide need to cast the param IntType to StructType in state.
-Sand is not used to make abstract for effect.
+Because of the manual cast, Sand is not used to make abstract for effect.

 Sand modules sources has port.
 The port source file has file name "Sand.Port".